mohamedkhaliid98/OverTheWire-Writups/README.md

 ## About Me
 A university Student in year two based in egypt, Cairo University.

-Currently leaning penetration testing and ethical hacking.
+Currently learning penetration testing and ethical hacking.